History of hard disk drives: Manufacturing history

 Manufacturing began in California's Silicon Valley in 1957 with IBM's production shipment of the first HDD, the IBM RAMAC 350.
-The industry grew slowly at first with three additional companies in the market by 1964, Anelex Corp., Bryant Computer Products and Data Products Corp.
+The industry grew slowly at first with three additional companies in the market by 1964: Anelex, Bryant Computer Products and Data Products.
 The industry grew rapidly in the late 1960s and again in the 1980s reaching a peak of 75 manufacturers in 1984.
 There have been at least 221 companies manufacturing hard disk drives but most of that industry has vanished through bankruptcy or mergers and acquisitions.
 Surviving manufacturers are Seagate, Toshiba and Western Digital (WD) with Toshiba as the senior participant having entered the market in 1977, twenty years after IBM started the market.

 From beginning and into the early 1980s manufacturing was mainly by US firms in the United States at locations such as Silicon Valley, Los Angeles, Minnesota and Oklahoma City.
 In the 1980s US firms, beginning with Seagate, began to shift production to Singapore and then other locations in southeast Asia.
 In a span of seven years, 1983 to 1990, Singapore became the single largest location of HDD production, amounting to 55% of worldwide production.
 Japanese HDD companies later also moved their production to southeast Asia.
 Today the three remaining firms all produce their units in the Pacific Rim.

 By the 1990s the dollar value of magnetic recording devices produced by companies located in California's "Silicon Valley" exceeded the dollar value of semiconductor devices produced there leading some to suggest that a more appropriate name for this area would be "Iron Oxide Valley," after the magnetic material coating the disks.
 All three remaining firms still have significant activities in Silicon Valley, but no HDD manufacturing.
 Western Digital still manufactures its read-write head wafers in Fremont CA.